 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses increased \$32.2 million, or 28.9%, to \$143.6 million in 2006 from \$111.4 million in 2005.
 The increase was primarily related to the growth of our business, which resulted in increased headcount, higher sales commissions, performance incentives, benefits and insurance costs.
 Additionally, we incurred in 2006 a one-time, non-recurring expense of \$8.0 million to terminate a management services agreement in connection with our initial public offering of common stock.
-As a percentage of total revenues, SG&A expenses with in 2006, down from 18.6% in the prior year, reflecting the fixed cost nature of certain SG&A costs combined with higher revenues in the current year compared to the prior year, which was partially offset by the one-time, non-recurring expense mentioned above.
+As a percentage of total revenues, SG&A expenses were 17.8% in 2006, down from 18.6% in the prior year, reflecting the fixed cost nature of certain SG&A costs combined with higher revenues in the current year compared to the prior year, which was partially offset by the one-time, non-recurring expense mentioned above.

 Other Income (Expense).
 For the year ended December 31, 2006, our net other expense increased by \$36.2 million to \$77.6 million compared to \$41.4 million for the same period in 2005.
 Included in the current year other income (expense) is a \$40.8 million charge related to the early extinguishment of debt in connection with our Refinancing (see discussion below).
 The remainder of the change reflects \$4.1 million of lower interest expense resulting from a decrease in average outstanding borrowings for 2006 compared to 2005 as a result of our February 2006 paydown of outstanding principal balances on our senior secured credit facility from the proceeds of our initial public offering.
 We had no subsequent borrowings under the senior secured credit facility until August 4, 2006.
-Additionally, the lower interest expense related to our manufacturer flooring plans payable used to finance inventory purchases.
+Additionally, the lower interest expense is reflective of the Company's Refinancing as further discussed below.
+Offsetting these lower interest costs were higher interest costs associated with an increase in interest expense related to our manufacturer flooring plans payable used to finance inventory purchases.
 Additionally, net other income increased \$0.4 million for the comparative periods as a result of interest income earned during the first, second and third quarters of 2006 from the investment of our excess cash balances.

-On August 4, 2006, we completed the cash tender offer and consent solicitation for our 111/8% senior secured notes due 2012 and 121/2% senior subordinated notes due 2013 (collectively, the "Notes").
-Additionally, we announced the closing of our private offering of \$250 million aggregate principal amount of its 83/8% senior unsecured notes due 2016 (the "New Notes").
+On August 4, 2006, we completed the cash tender offer and consent solicitation for our 111⁄2% senior secured notes due 2012 and 121⁄2% senior subordinated notes due 2013 (collectively, the "Notes").
+Additionally, we announced the closing of our private offering of \$250 million aggregate principal amount of its 83⁄4% senior unsecured notes due 2016 (the "New Notes").